-Example Appropriate Action (not an exhaustive list) The adult children of Joan It may be appropriate to take Joan to Mendez, who is in the early the nursing home so she can see the stages of dementia, would facilities, talk to staff members, etc. like her to consider moving This may reduce any fears she may to a nursing home. have about the nursing home environment.
-Michelle Chin has intellectual If it is not an emergency, wait until disabilities and needs to the drowsiness has worn off before decide whether to have an discussing the operation with her. operation or not.
-She has just received some medication which causes drowsiness.
+Example Appropriate Action (not an exhaustive list) The adult children of Joan, who is in the It may be appropriate to take Joan to the early stages of dementia, would like her nursing home so she can see the facilities, talk to consider moving to a nursing home. to staff members, etc. This may reduce any fears she may have about the nursing home environment.
+Michelle has intellectual disabilities and If it is not an emergency, wait until the needs to decide whether to have an drowsiness has worn off before discussing the operation or not.
+She has just received operation with her. some medication which causes drowsiness.